Starring: Keifer Sutherland, Donald Sutherland, Michael Wincott, Demi Moore

 But months passed and I never watched it.
 I’d go on a Kirk Douglas bender, or a James Garner bender, or watch the first season of Deadwood for the third time… for some reason, basically every other Western in my collection was more enticing.

 Forsaken opens with a super dark scene where a woman is howling in agony while a man holds the body of a teenage boy covered in blood.
-You assume you’re going to see a whole lot more of that kind of action.
-Nope.
 That was the single glimpse you get of the past that John Henry Clayton (Kiefer Sutherland) is trying to leave behind.

 John Henry rides through a gorgeous Alberta landscape to his hometown, intending to repair his relationship with his parents.
 Reverend Samuel Clayton (Donald Sutherland) steps out onto his porch, and the smile immediately slips from his face at the sight of his son.
 Yikes.

 He says, “your mother is dead”, then turns and goes inside.
-That’s pretty much the mood for the first half hour – John Henry trying to live a ‘normal’ life working the farm like his ma would have wanted, and the Reverend venting 10 years of disappointment and shame.
+That’s pretty much the mood for the first half hour – John Henry trying to live a ‘normal’ life working the farm like his ma would have wanted, and the Reverend venting 10 years of disappointment, shame, and misunderstanding.

 John Henry’s backstory slowly comes out: going off to war, unintentionally getting caught up in killing afterwards, and earning a reputation as an outlaw.
-Meanwhile, the good people in town are being bullied into selling their farms to greedy James McCurdy (Brian Cox).
-He’s hired a gang of ruffians led by Frank Tillman (Aaron Poole) and Dave Turner (Michael Wincott) to make sure the people don’t resist.
+Meanwhile, the good people in his hometown are being bullied into selling their farms to greedy James McCurdy (Brian Cox).
+He’s hired a posse led by Frank Tillman (Aaron Poole) and Dave Turner (Michael Wincott) to make sure nobody resists.

 So the town needs someone strong enough to stand up to McCurdy’s men, but John Henry is determined to prove to his dad that he’s changed, and won’t raise a fist let alone pick up a gun.
 How long can that last?